-Do you have a relationship with your pets?
+Pet relationships can be so rewarding.
+Do you have a good relationship with your pets?
 Pets understand much more than they let on.
 Dogs, cats and horses generally can’t speak words.
 Sure, there are some YouTube videos that show an occasional word or two, but I stand by my statement.
 Our pets do not speak to us in words and sentences as a general rule.

 I’m pretty sure my pets would speak to me if they could.
 However, since they can’t make their mouths form words because of their anatomy, they figure out other ways to let me know what they need.

 I have to admit, I never used to think about it.
 Years and years ago, I treated them as beings that didn’t have any real thoughts.
 I sort of knew they had emotions and, of course, I knew they needed to eat, sleep, drink, go to the bathroom, etc. But I didn’t think any further than that.
 I now understand that pet relationships are so much more.

 Pets communicate in other ways

 I’ve come to realize that my pets are much smarter than I thought.
 Since they can’t talk, they’ve come up with other ways to tell me what they want.
 If they think it’s dinner time, they stare at me.
 When they need to go outside, they go to the door.
 And they paw my let when they want attention.

 My Aussie, Quinn, takes it to a whole new level as she tries to lure me outside to play ball.
 Or when my dogs hear me talk about someone coming over, they go watch for them.
 I have to watch what I say because they are listening.

 Can they understand us?

 As I became aware of their basic communication, I started wondering; “Do pets understand me even if they can’t speak to me?”
 So I started testing it out.